 On April 11, amid a high demand for soccer apparel in preparation for FIFA World Cup, U.S. Customs and Border Protection (CBP) seized counterfeit soccer apparel shipped from China to the Port of Savannah.
 The value of the seized goods exceeded $1 million in manufacturer’s suggested retail price (MSRP).
 The apparel seized contained counterfeit trademarks of the following professional soccer clubs: Arsenal, Barcelona, Celtic, Chelsea, Mexican Federation, Paris Saint-Germain, and Real Madrid.
 Little did they know they should have tried to import Germany’s soccer club’s apparel.

 “You look at that Chelsea patch, and it just looks off,” said Steve Sapp, a spokesman for U.S. Customs and Border Protection.
 “The last B is smaller than the rest, and that’s the kind of thing you often see with these counterfeit goods.
 Our investigators know the signs that these goods aren’t real.”
-Both images are provided below for you to see for yourself – check out the extra space at the top, and the “u” in club.

 This month, CBP again seized a shipment of counterfeit soccer apparel from China.
 This time, the shipment arrived in San Juan, Puerto Rico and the apparel consisted of Brazilian, Italian and Argentinian national soccer clubs’ uniforms.
 “The trade in these illegitimate goods is associated with smuggling and other criminal activities, and often funds criminal enterprises”, stated Area Port Director Juan Hurtado.
 The apparel shipped to Puerto Rico violated the intellectual property rights (IPRs) of Puma, Adidas and Nike.